This condition is generally friendly and appears at birth.

 - Unusual sounds when breathing.

-- Shortness of breath that gets worse with activity or when the person has a cold.
+- Shortness of breath worsens with activity or when the person has a cold.

 - Sharp and noisy breathing.

-- Normal vital signs despite apparent respiratory problems.
+- Typical vital signs despite apparent respiratory problems.

 - Recurrent pneumonia.